 Nested quantifiers can cause an exponentially increasing amount of backtracking that brings the regex engine to a grinding halt.
 Atomic grouping and possessive quantifiers provide a solution.

-Lookaround with Zero-Width Assertions, part 1 and part 2
+Lookaround with Zero-Length Assertions, part 1 and part 2

 Continuing from The Previous Match Attempt